LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ## FHIR HTTP API
 The HL7 FHIR specification is more than just a data format.
 It defines an [HTTP API](https://www.hl7.org/fhir/R4/http.html) for creating, reading, updating, deleting, and searching over FHIR resources.
 The IBM FHIR Server implements the full API for every resource defined in the specification, with the following exceptions:
-* history is not supported at the resource-type level (only the resource instance level and the whole-system level)
 * whole-system history is not conformant to the HL7 FHIR specification; we chose not to include the resource in the history response bundle
 * there are parts of the FHIR search specification which are not fully implemented as documented in the following section